Best Cut Out Sugar Cookie Recipe

 You know those rolls of sugar cookie dough you can buy at the store?
 I won’t mention any brands, but there are a couple that come to mind.

 The cookies taste decent enough.
-I know because I spent many years of my youth buying those rolls of cookie dough with my mom and sister, and baking them for the holidays.
+I know because I spent many years of my youth buying those rolls of cookie dough with my mom and sister and baking them for the holidays.

-I’d always think, why don’t our cookies look like the ones in magazines?
+We’d smother them in frosting and sprinkles to make them look festive, but I’d always think, why don’t our cookies look like the ones in magazines?

 How do you make cut out cookies keep their shape?

-I eventually learned that this had much to do with the ratio of ingredients in the cookies.
-Too much butter and sugar can make your cookies spread, especially if the dough isn’t kept cold before baking.
+Too much butter and sugar can make your cookies spread, especially if the dough isn’t kept cold in the refrigerator before baking.

 Best Sugar Cookie Dough for Cutouts